 2. Leave the dough on the counter to come to room temperature and rise until doubled in size.

-3. After the dough has risen, bake cinnamon rolls as directed.
+3. After the dough has risen, bake as directed.

 Freezing after baking: Let the cinnamon rolls cool completely.
-To freeze the entire pan of rolls, wrap it well or transfer rolls to an airtight container.
-You can also individually wrap each cinnamon roll and put the rolls in an airtight container.
+To freeze the entire pan of rolls, wrap it well or transfer to an airtight container.
+You can also individually wrap each roll and put them in an airtight container.
 Freeze up to 3 months.
-To enjoy rolls, let them thaw at room temperature, then heat them in the oven at 350ºF for 10-15 minutes.
+To enjoy, let them thaw at room temperature, then heat them in the oven at 350ºF for 10-15 minutes.
 You can also heat up thawed rolls, individually, in the microwave for 30 seconds.
-You can freeze them frosted or before frosting and then add the frosting when you’re ready to enjoy.
+You can freeze them frosted, or before frosting and then add the frosting when you’re ready to enjoy.

 Print Recipe Pin Recipe